top of page

 2021 headshot.jpeg

-ABOUT ME
+ABOUT EMMA

-In the fall of 2019, Emma returned to Oberlin to complete her degree and wrote her Honors Thesis "Dreaming of Abolitionist Futures, Reconceptualizing Child Welfare: Keeping Kids Safe in the Age of Abolition," which was ultimately awarded Highest Honors.
-Since graduating, Emma has returned to Chicago, extended her consulting services to the Center for the Study of Social Policy, the upEND Movement, the University of Iowa Labor Center, and, presently, the Prison Policy Initiative.
-In December 2021 Emma joined Cabrini Green Legal Aid's Policy and Advocacy team where they work on prison reentry policy issues in Illinois.
-Emma looks forward to continuing to use their research skills, teaching background, and community organizing experience in both grassroots and professional settings, supporting community responses to violence that are not reliant on the state.
+Since graduating, Emma has returned to Chicago, and extended her consulting services to the Center for the Study of Social Policy, the upEND Movement, the University of Iowa Labor Center, and the Prison Policy Initiative.
+She still coordinates research for what is now known as the Inside Illinois Civil Commitment project.
+In December 2021, Emma joined Cabrini Green Legal Aid's Policy and Advocacy team, where she works on prison reentry policy issues in Illinois.
+Emma looks forward to continuing to use her research and writing skills, teaching background, advocacy, and community organizing experience in both grassroots and professional settings, supporting community responses to violence that are not reliant on the state.

 bottom of page